x

 A thick béchamel

-To make a thick sauce, simply increase the amount of flour from 70 grams to 100 grams.
+To make a thicker sauce, simply increase the flour from 70 grams to 100 grams.
 Always add flour gradually while stirring or whisking to prevent lumps.
 Adjust the seasoning then.
-If the sauce takes a while to thicken, turn up the heat because heat accelerates transition between the roux and milk.
-When the sauce starts to load the back of the spoon, it is ready to coat your gratin or to garnish your cabbage.
+If the sauce takes a while to thicken, turn up the heat, as heat accelerates the transition between the roux and the milk.
+When the sauce starts to coat the back of the spoon, it is ready to coat your gratin or to garnish your cabbage.

 A lighter sauce

-For a lighter and more refined sauce, simply substitute a portion of the flour with the cornstarch.
-It is based on personal taste as it can be replaced by a third or half.
-If by mistake, the sauce is too thick, it must be added back slowly boiled milk.
+For a lighter, more refined sauce, simply substitute a portion of the flour with cornstarch.
+It is based on personal taste, as it can be replaced by a third or half.
+If the sauce is too thick by mistake, it must be thinned back slowly with boiled milk.

-Béchamel sauce should be served immediately to prevent the formation of a skin on its surface when it cools.
+Béchamel sauce should be served immediately to prevent a skin from forming on its surface as it cools.
 If you want to keep a few hours, melt one tablespoon of butter over the surface without mixing.

-Another tip is to prepare well in advance a large amount of roux 2 1/2 cups (250 grams ) of flour and 13 tablespoons ( 200 g) of butter.
+Another tip is to prepare a large amount of roux in advance: 2 1/2 cups (250 grams) of flour and 13 tablespoons (200 g) of butter.
 Then divide into small fractions of 2/3 cup (60 g), and wrap in plastic wrap before freezing.
-It is then enough to thaw a portion prior to the preparation and continuing the steps of the recipe. lp
+It is then enough to thaw a portion before preparing and continue with the rest of the recipe. lp

 Derivatives of bechamel sauce

-After completion of the bechamel sauce is well controlled, you can then venture into the preparation of other derived sauces.
+Once the bechamel sauce is well controlled, you can then venture into preparing other derived sauces.
 By adding an egg yolk and some grated cheese, you get a Mornay sauce.
-By substituting the cheese with mustard and adding cayenne pepper, you get a sauce Thermidor.
+By substituting mustard for the cheese and adding cayenne pepper, you get a Thermidor sauce.

-By incorporating into the sauce of chopped onions and steamed, you get a soubise sauce.
+By incorporating chopped onions and steamed vegetables into the sauce, you get a soubise sauce.
 So, your sauce will fit best for your fish dish, your cauliflower gratin or other recipes.

 Enjoy these recipes and share your tips! — Also Read: How to Make Vinaigrette Sauce